Table of Contents

 Report your moving expenses on Form 3903.
 Report your moving expense deduction on line 26 of Form 1040.
 If you must reduce your moving expenses by the amount allocable to excluded income (as explained later under How To Report Deductions ), attach a statement to your return showing how you figured this amount.

 If you are covered by an employer retirement plan at work, your deduction for your contributions to your traditional IRAs is generally limited based on your modified adjusted gross income.
 This is your adjusted gross income figured without taking into account the foreign earned income exclusion, the foreign housing exclusion, or the foreign housing deduction.
 Other modifications are also required.
-For more information on IRAs, see Publication 590.
+For more information on contributions to IRAs, see Pub.
+590-A.

 There is no rule to determine whether it is to your advantage to take a deduction or a credit for foreign income taxes.
 In most cases, it is to your advantage to take foreign income taxes as a tax credit, which you subtract directly from your U.S. tax liability, rather than as a deduction in figuring taxable income.
 However, if foreign income taxes were imposed at a high rate and the proportion of foreign income to U.S. income is small, a lower final tax may result from deducting the foreign income taxes.
 In any event, you should figure your tax liability both ways and then use the one that is better for you.